Remote Blood Pressure Monitoring: Is it Worth Trying?

 A single blood pressure measurement can only tell a physician what an individual’s blood pressure is at that specific moment.
 Factors such as stress or forgetting to take medications can influence this measurement, giving the clinician an inaccurate representation of the patient’s health.

-2. Increases Patient Engagement
+2. Increased Patient Engagement

 For example, no syncing or app is required for Tenovi RPM devices.
 As a result, patients don’t have to worry about recording the information, and clinicians get access to data right away.
-Additionally, Tenovi devices utilize a cellular gateway.
+Additionally, Tenovi devices utilize a cellular Gateway.

 This means multiple Bluetooth devices can connect to the Tenovi Gateway.
 The Tenovi blood pressure monitor automatically sends data through the Tenovi Cellular Gateway to the healthcare organization’s RPM platform.
+The Gateway also serves as a visual reminder to take a blood pressure measurement as the LED on the Gateway turns read every morning.
+It then turns green once the measurement has been transmitted to their physician.

 3. Reduces Costs